How To Make a Faux Cake

 Bucket of joint compound, opened with spackling tool on table with faux cake iced behind it.

-Use the All Purpose Joint compound and apply to the styrofoam forms with a spackling knife.
+Use the All Purpose Joint compound or spackling and apply to the styrofoam forms with a spackling knife.

 Let Them Dry